influxdata/influxdb/services/meta/META_QUERIES_DESIGN.md

 * Local vs. Cluster Query - The `SHOW SERIES` meta query should have two versions; one which returns all series in the queried database, and another which returns only the series located on the specified node.
-Presumably the meta queries which execute against data nodes should have a `NODE` clause to allow direct inquiry of that node's data, not the entire cluster.
+Presumably the meta queries which execute against data nodes should have a `SERVER =` clause to allow direct inquiry of that node's data, not the entire cluster.

 * Update Meta Data Only - The `DROP CONTINUOUS QUERY` statement can execute